60 Minutes interview

 Food Security for Aboriginal and Torres Strait Islander Peoples Policy

-Recent dismissal of Ms Jennifer Elliott as a DAA member
+Dismissal of Ms Jennifer Elliott as a DAA member

 DAA would like to present the facts of Ms Jennifer Elliott’s case and have sought legal advice prior to doing so.
 Please find details of the case below and an extract from the letter sent to Ms Elliott on 4 March 2015.